 10. Fermented Foods

 Take some time to load up on gut-friendly foods this spring.
 Probiotics introduce live microorganisms and bacteria into the body that benefit digestive health.
-Try drinking a kombucha beverage or loading up on saukerkraut, as these foods are cock full of probiotics.
+Try drinking a kombucha beverage or loading up on saukerkraut, as these foods are cock full of probiotics & some of the probiotics are for men.
 Other popular fermented foods include kimchi, tempeh and kefir, all of which are thought to promote gut health.